 Fortunately, a majority of RV/Motor Home cases are settled out of court without any lawsuit being filed.
 Again, Katz & Amar seeks attorneys’ fees from manufacturers as part of any settlement so there is no charge to you for out of court representation.

 With that being said, unlike many consumer firms who do not litigate if a case cannot be settled out of court, when litigation is required, our Firm litigates MMWA cases on behalf of consumers in court.

-If you are tired of dealing with you defective RV or Motor Home please make a submission on our Free Case Review page and we will contact you to discuss your RV/Motor Home case.
+If you are tired of dealing with you defective RV or Motor Home please make a submission on our Free Lemon Law Evaluation page and we will contact you to discuss your RV/Motor Home case.